Solid hypotheses need data not HiPPOs

 - +6% uplift in revenue per visitor

 - +£1.9m additional revenue/annum

 This company’s newly built eCommerce platform was developed with a focus on UX research and user testing.
 However, when it was launched visitors reported finding the user experience difficult.
 And this was affecting conversions and revenue.

-Further qualitative research, predominantly post-purchase surveys, was conducted with two key questions:
+Further qualitative research, predominantly post-purchase surveys, were conducted with two key questions:

-- What nearly stopped you completing a purchase?
+- What almost stopped you completing a purchase?

 - What would make it easier for you to complete a purchase?